I May Destroy You

 Find More Watercooler Picks

-The episodes are only 30 minutes, the length of comedies, and the show is set against an escapist back drop: mesmerizing dance clubs, glamorous trips to Ostia, handsome Italian boyfriends, and a sunny version of millennial life in London.
+And yet I May Destroy You‘s episodes are only 30 minutes long, the length of comedies, and the show is set against an escapist back drop: mesmerizing dance clubs, glamorous trips to Ostia, handsome Italian boyfriends, and a sunny version of millennial life in London.

-But the story pivots when its lead, a famous millennial author, Arabella (played by Michaela Coel, also the series’ creator), is haunted by flashbacks after her drink was spiked during a night out.
+But the story pivots when Arabella’s thoughts are interrupted by flashbacks from a night out drinking with friends.
 The viewer is left to process what happened as she does, in fragments, doubts and denials.
-What unfolds is a series that explores power, consent and sexual exploitation in its many forms—and from many different points of view, including that of the falsely accused.
+What unfolds is a series that explores power, consent and exploitation in its many forms—and from many different points of view, including that of the falsely accused.

 As Tom Long from the Detroit News explains it, I May Destroy You “can be shocking, it can be fun (which is also somewhat shocking), it can hurt and maybe even heal.”

 An addictive, provocative, and timely series to watch that challenges how we think and feel about our own relationships.

 Find a friend to watch this one with—you’ll likely want to talk about it afterward.